qmk/qmk_firmware/doc/keymap.md

 ### 3.1 Momentary switching
 Momentary switching changes layer only while holding Fn key.

 This action makes 'Layer 1' active(valid) on key press event and inactive on release event.
-Namely you can overlay a layer on base layer temporarily with this.
+Namely you can overlay a layer on lower layers or default layer temporarily with this action.

     ACTION_LAYER_MOMENTARY(1)

-After switch actions of destination layer are perfomed.
+Note that after switching on press the actions on destinaton layer(Layer 1) are perfomed.
-***Thus you shall need to place action to come back on destination layer***, or you will be stuck in destination layer without way to get back.
+***Thus you shall need to place an action to go back on destination layer***, or you will be stuck in destination layer without way to get back.
 Usually you need to palce same action or 'KC_TRNS` on destination layer to get back.

 ### 3.2 Toggle switching
-Toggle switching changes layer after press then release.
-With this you can keep staying on the layer until you press the key again to return.
+Toggle switching performed after releasing a key.
+With this action you can keep staying on the destination layer until you type the key again to return.

-This is toggle action of 'Layer 2'.
+This performs toggle switching action of 'Layer 2'.

     ACTION_LAYER_TOGGLE(2)

 ### 3.3 Momentary switching with Tap key
-These actions switch layer only while holding `Fn` key and register key on tap. **Tap** means to press and release key quickly.
+These actions switch a layer only while holding a key but register the key on tap. **Tap** means to press and release a key quickly.

     ACTION_LAYER_TAP_KEY(2, KC_SCLN)

-With this you can place layer switching function on normal key like ';' without losing its original key register function.
+With this you can place a layer switching action on normal key like ';' without losing its original key register function.
+This action allows you to have layer switchig action without necessity of a dedicated key.
+It means you can have it even on home row of keyboard.

 ### 3.4 Momentary switching with Tap Toggle
-This switches layer only while holding `Fn` key and toggle layer after several taps. **Tap** means to press and release key quickly.
+This switches layer only while holding a key but toggle layer with several taps. **Tap** means to press and release key quickly.

     ACTION_LAYER_TAP_TOGGLE(1)

-Number of taps can be defined with `TAPPING_TOGGLE` in `config.h`, `5` by default.
+Number of taps can be configured with `TAPPING_TOGGLE` in `config.h`, `5` by default.

 ## 4. Tapping
-Tapping is to press and release key quickly.
+Tapping is to press and release a key quickly.
 Tapping speed is determined with setting of `TAPPING_TERM`, which can be defined in `config.h`, 200ms by default.

 ### 4.1 Tap Key
-This is feature to assign normal key action and modifier including `Fn` to just one physical key.
+This is a feature to assign normal key action and modifier including layer switching to just same one physical key.
 This is a kind of [Dual role modifier][dual_role].
-It works as modifier or `Fn` when holding a key but registers normal key when tapping.
+It works as modifier when holding the key but registers normal key when tapping.

-Action for modifier with tap key.
+Modifier with tap key:

-    ACTION_LMODS_TAP_KEY(mods, key)
+    ACTION_MODS_TAP_KEY(MOD_RSFT, KC_GRV)

-Action for `Fn` with tap key.
+Layer switching with tap key:

-    ACTION_LAYER_TAP_KEY(layer, key)
+    ACTION_LAYER_TAP_KEY(2, KC_SCLN)

 [dual_role]: http://en.wikipedia.org/wiki/Modifier_key#Dual-role_modifier_keys

 ### 4.2 Tap Toggle
-This is feature to assign both toggle layer and momentary switch layer action to just one physical key.
-It works as mementary switch when holding a key but toggle switch when tapping.
+This is a feature to assign both toggle layer and momentary switch layer action to just same one physical key.
+It works as mementary layer switch when holding a key but toggle switch with several taps.

-    ACTION_LAYER_TAP_TOGGLE(layer)
+    ACTION_LAYER_TAP_TOGGLE(1)

 ### 4.3 One Shot Modifier
 This adds oneshot feature to modifier key.
-'One Shot Modifier' is one time modifier which has effect only on following one alpha key.
+'One Shot Modifier' is one time modifier which has effect only on following just one key.
 It works as normal modifier key when holding but oneshot modifier when tapping.

-    ACTION_LMODS_ONESHOT(mods)
+    ACTION_MODS_ONESHOT(MOD_LSFT)

 Say you want to type 'The', you have to push and hold Shift before type 't' then release Shift before type 'h' and 'e' or you'll get 'THe'.
 With One Shot Modifier you can tap Shift then type 't', 'h' and 'e' normally, you don't need to holding Shift key properly here.